sharic/GetAndCleanDataProject/README.md

 In R, run the file, “run_analysis.R”.
-This will produce the tidy date text file called “humanActivityData.txt” in the “UCI HAR Dataset” directory.
+This will produce the tidy date text file called “humanActivityData.txt” in your working directory.

+To load “humanActivityData.txt” into R, make sure that the file is in your working directory and run the following command:
+*write.table(meanSubActFunSig,file="humanActivityData.txt",row.names=FALSE, col.names=TRUE, sep=" ")*

 Refer to CodeBook.md for information about the data, the tidy data set variables and the transformation process.